pawel-dubiel/paweldubiel.com/_posts/2023-12-14-google-gemini-demo-deceptive.markdown

 (personal note)

+I've been experimenting with Gemini-Pro via Bard for a while now.
+However, my assessment is that it still falls short of the capabilities offered by GPT-4.

 ## Overview
 A comprehensive analysis of Gemini-Pro reveals important insights, particularly in comparison with GPT 3.5 and GPT 4.
 This investigation uncovers several misconceptions and limitations.